ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

              └─86730 /usr/local/bin/kubelet --container-runtime=remote --container-runtime-endpoint=unix:///var/run/containerd/containerd.sock --image-pull-progress-deadline=2m --file-che>
 ```

-Now, after all fixes applyed and we have working kubelet, we can check wheather our pods created
+Now, after all fixes applied and we have a working kubelet, we can check whether the pods created
 ```bash
 crictl pods
 ```